The Smart Planning program will make Victoria the most efficient and transparent state in the country for planning, and drive investment.

 - introduce user-focused digital tools to improve accessibility and interactivity of information and services

 - establish more effective and accessible engagement with community, businesses, local government and industry.

-Why planning reform is needed
+Why Smart Planning is needed

 The planning system is a key tool of government policy.
 However, it has become increasingly complex, inaccessible and inefficient.